Regain Confidence With Cosmetic Dentistry

-If you want to see more significant improvement, seek counsel and treatment from your dentist.
+If you want to see a more significant improvement, seek counsel and treatment from your dentist.
 Most teeth whitening procedures produce fast results and are the safest form of tooth bleaching.
-Thicker peroxide gels, potassium nitrate and fluoride desensitizers all help to control gum and tooth sensitivity.
+Thicker peroxide gels, potassium nitrate, and fluoride desensitizers all help to control gum and tooth sensitivity.

 Cavities & Chipped Teeth

-Unfortunately, much of the food you eat actually damages your teeth.
+Unfortunately, much of the foods you eat actually damage your teeth.
 The bacteria in your mouth take the sugars you eat day to day and turn it into acid, and the acid attacks your enamel and creates cavities.
 To protect a tooth from further damage and decay, dentists remove the plaque and prepare the cavity for filling.

 If you have had several cavities filled, you may have a mouth full of metal.
 The drawback to metal fillings is their striking visibility against white enamel.
 Though rare, gold fillings can cause an electric current known as a Galvanic Shock.
 Silver (amalgam) fillings contain mercury, which presents its own health risk.

-The life of any fillings, crowns and chip repairs depends on their size, usage and how well you care for them.
-To maintain your teeth, brush and floss daily and maintain regular yearly appointments with your dentist.
+The life of any fillings, crowns, and chip repairs depends on their size, usage, and how well you care for them.
+Brush and floss daily to maintain good oral hygiene.
+You should also maintain regular yearly appointments with your dentist.

 If you fail or neglect your oral cleaning routines or dental check-ups, you put your healthy smile at risk.
 Your oral health affects your overall health.
-A clean mouth not only reduces cavities, but improves the health of your entire body.
-Healthy teeth allow you to eat the food you need, while also reducing the amount of harmful bacteria you swallow.
+A clean mouth not only reduces cavities but improves the health of your entire body.
+Healthy teeth allow you to eat the food you need, while also reducing the harmful bacteria you swallow.

 We often do not appreciate what we have until it is gone.
-Take care of your smile and yourself — have cavities filled, chips repaired and teeth cleaned.
-Smiling improves your immune system, reduces blood pressure and conveys feelings of happiness.
+Take care of your smile and yourself by having cavities filled, chips repaired, and teeth cleaned., reduces blood pressure, and conveys feelings of happiness.
 Remember, the world always looks brighter from behind a smile.